 The region of Kainuu is situated in Eastern Finland, with population of around 73 000 in 2019.
 Land area (22 687km²) equates in size to Belgium.
 The population density is one of the lowest in Europe, with less than four persons per km².
 Kainuu is well-known for its forests, nature, measurement technology and good opportunities for sports.

 The nature of Kainuu features forested hills, lakes and vast expanses of uninhabited forests at its most typical 95% of the land area is forest.
 The climate is continental.
 Kainuu has distinct cold and warm seasons.
 At Kajaanis latitude, the mean monthly temperatures range from -11°C (12°F) in January to 16°C (61°F) in July.
 Kainuu is one of the snowiest parts of Finland, with a 70-80 cm covering of snow during average winters.

 The economy of Kainuu is driven by the lumber industry, which employs 8% of the workforce

 in the region.
-The region also holds strengths in the areas of Data Centre & IT Services, Mining, Bio-Fuels (bio-diesel production) and Tourism.
+The region also holds strengths in the areas of Supercomputing, Datacentres & AI application, Mining, Biofuels, and wide variety of tourism services.

 The regional development strategy continues to focus upon, the globally emerging logistic asset of dark fiber and connectivity, alongside power, water and land.